 Small Claims Court Saves Time

 Actions in civil court save time.
-Usually actions can be heard by the court faster than in the Court of Queen’s Bench.
+Usually the Court of Queen’s Bench hears actions quicker than other courts.
+In part this happens because the back log of cases is less.
 There are also few procedures that need to occur which further saves time (and saves money on legal fees)

 Cost Savings With Civil Court

 When small claims court lawyers avoid the procedure requirements that are in the Court of Queen’s Bench, you save money.
-Arguments are usually heard in less time and the actual trial usually takes less time.
-Further, since there are less documents to produce in small claims court, your lawyer will not have to draft them all, which saves in legal fees.
+Arguments before the court usually occur sooner, take less time and the actual trial usually takes less time as well.
+Lastly, since there are fewer documents to produce in small claims court, your lawyer will not have to draft them all, which saves in legal fees.

-While civil court is set up to represent yourself.
-A small claims court lawyer has experience and expertise in appear in front of the court.
-A small claims court lawyer will be able to best present your matter which increases your chance of success.
+The civil court system exists in a way for people to represent themselves.
+A small claims court lawyer’s experience and expertise allows them to appear in front of the court with confidence and greater ability.
+A small claims court lawyer best presents your matter which increases your chance of success.
 When you hire a lawyer, you also show the other party that you are serious.
 This can lead to a quicker settlement.
 Our lawyers are also able to apply for a substitutional service order if you cannot locate the defendant.

-Small claims court lawyer can be hired on a limited retainer basis.
+Small claims court lawyer include an option to hire them on a limited retainer basis.
 Call today lo learn more.
 We can be retained to just send a demand letter or cease and desist letter.
 Again, hiring a lawyer demonstrates a willingness to contest the issue and can lead to settlement.
 Our lawyers are also able to help you draft a claim, review a claim, and coach you.
+We call this a limited scope retainer as you only retain us for a specific aspect.
 You pay for only those services that you wish to use.